-- Eastward travel involves trying to advance sleep.
+- Eastward travel involves trying to advance sleep (go to bed earlier).

-- Westward travel involves trying to delay sleep.
+- Westward travel involves trying to delay sleep (go to bed later).

 Delaying sleep is easier than trying to advance sleep; therefore, westward travel generally causes less sleep debt and jet lag than eastward travel.

 There is no quick fix for adapting to a new local time.
-However, by knowing when to expect minimal and maximal alertness/mental acuity, one can partially overcome the influence of time zone travel on mental performance and the ability to sleep.
+However, by knowing when to expect minimal and maximal alertness/mental acuity, one can sometimes reduce the negative effects of travel across time zones via judicious use of caffeine and sleep medications, and by scheduling activities in the new time zone to avoid the most severe bouts of sleepiness (if possible).

 Pre-travel sleep tactics:

 - Pay down sleep debt.
 Heading into time zone travel with chronic sleep loss will exacerbate sleepiness during the new local day.
-Pay down the sleep debt before traveling by consistently getting 7-8 hours of sleep per night.
+Keep your sleep debt low before traveling by consistently getting at least 7 hours of sleep per night.

 - Do not attempt to pre-adapt to a new time zone.
-Attempting to pre-adapt by moving sleep/wake timing forward or backward is difficult to accomplish and will likely cause a sleep debt.
+Attempting to pre-adapt by moving sleep/wake timing forward or backward is difficult to accomplish and of limited benefit.

 In-flight sleep tactics:

-Transcontinental eastward flights are generally scheduled for evening departure, allowing for in-flight sleep during minimal alertness.
-Transcontinental westward flights are generally scheduled for morning departure when it may be difficult to fall asleep, but long-duration flights afford the opportunity for afternoon sleep.
+Transcontinental eastward flights are generally scheduled for evening departure, allowing for in-flight sleep during the hours associated with minimal alertness and sleep.
+Transcontinental westward flights are generally scheduled for morning departure when it may be difficult to fall asleep, but long-duration westward flights afford the opportunity for an afternoon nap.

 The following tactics support in-flight sleep:

-- Stop caffeine 6 hours prior to take-off.
-No caffeine until approximately 30 minute before landing.
+- Stop caffeine 6 hours prior to take-off, and no caffeine until approximately 30 minutes before landing.

 - Forego in-flight meal service.
 Eat a meal prior to boarding or immediately after take-off.
 Forego any later in-flight meal service that will interfere with your sleep.